chriscannon/advent-of-code/README.md

 * If you're not using the value in a `for ... range()` call use an underscore.

 Day 9:
 * Whenever you're iterating in a circular fashion `deque` is probably a good choice.
-It has much better big-Oh complexity than the built-in list.
+It has much better Big-O complexity than the built-in list.
 * If you need a list with better performance `blist` is also an option.
 * Automate what you can to avoid mistakes.
 For example, I automated the creation of a new day by having a script that downloads the input file and copies my Python starter template into the directory.